 David Hirsch: I just need to get out of this situation.
 The grass has got to be green someplace else.
 And that’s a very shortsighted way of thinking about it.

 Rob Gorski: Yeah.

-David Hirsch: So no, each of us is going to have challenges.
-They’re just going to be different types of challenges and you know, it just really is a path I think.
-And testimony of your commitment, uh, who your spouse or the mother of your children from the dad’s perspective.
+David Hirsch: So each of us is going to have challenges.
+They’re just going to be different types of challenges and it just really is a path I think.
+And testimony of your commitment to your spouse or the mother of your children from the dad’s perspective.

-And then do your children and, you know, they really need you.
+And then do your children and, they really need you.
 They depend on you in so many different ways.
-I think about it as being there, physically being there, emotionally being there spiritually and Oh, by the way, you know, they could use the financial support to.
+I think about it as being there, physically being there, emotionally being there, spiritually…and oh, by the way, they could use the financial support too.